 New Zealand has long been at the forefront of innovative social, cultural, and environmental practices.
 In this program students get to know the people, places, and ideas that have driven developments such as truth and reconciliation processes between government and the indigenous Maori peoples, and sustainable environmental and governance reforms.
 Although challenges still abound, students learn–across disciplines–about positive responses.
 The program offers two distinct phases: an initial month of travel throughout New Zealand's North Island, followed by several weeks in Wellington, New Zealand's capital city.

 Students spend their first month traveling by van to key biodiversity and cultural sites on New Zealand’s North Island, hearing from local leaders, observing, learning, and discussing as a group.
 The depth and relevance of the Maori worldview is a core focus.
-The following two months in Wellington are devoted to study and internships.
-Students live with local families, work on a self-directed independent study project, attend classes, and complete a significant internship.
-Student internship placements in past years have ranged from Sustainable Coastlines to Kennett Brothers Mountain Bikes, from the New Zealand Green Party to Zealandia Urban Eco-Reserve.
-Links between environment, culture, policy, and community are at the heart of these field study and internship opportunities.
+The following two months in Wellington are devoted to independent study, class meetings, coursework, and internships.
+Students live with homestay hosts, work on an independent study project, attend classes, and complete a significant internship.
+Internship placements in past years have ranged from the city council’s acclaimed ‘straw-free waterfront’ campaign to Zealandia Urban Ecosanctuary.
+Links between environment, culture, policy, and community are at the heart of all field study and internship opportunities.
 Read more about the New Zealand program here.

 The program is offered in partnership with the EcoQuest Education Foundation/Te Rarangahau Taiao, which sponsors students' New Zealand visa applications, hosts the program for a field experience, and provides evaluation and oversight.